-eBudde Manuals and Information
+eBudde Manuals and GSlearn

-eBudde is the database developed by our Council's licensed baker, Little Brownie Bakers, used by the Troop, Service Unit, and Council to schedule booths, manage the logistics, inventory and the payment process during the program.
+eBudde is the database developed by our council's licensed baker, Little Brownie Bakers, used by the Troop, Service Unit, and Council to schedule booths, manage the logistics, inventory and the payment process during the program.
 After training and paperwork is completed, you will receive access to eBudde.
+The tool from council, GSLearn, is for trainings and refreshers on the cookie program.